For more information call:410-822-1000 410-822-1000

 Do you know the signs of a stroke?

 B.E.
 F.A.S.T. is an easy way to remember the sudden signs of stroke.
 When you can spot the signs, you'll know that you need to call 9-1-1 for help right away.
+B.E.
 F.A.S.T. is:

 - B — Balance - Loss of balance, headache or dizziness